superspeeder/cmpm121-solitaire/README.md

 All assets made by me! (except for font, I just use the default and I don't know if that is pre-packaged in love2d or if it just uses a system font, either way I didn't make that).

+## Packaged Version
+I'm making a release for this version (like I did for version 1).
+I am going to add the `.love` file in the files for that.